newrelic/newrelic-java-log4j-appender/README.md

 ## Configuring Custom Fields as Subfields of Custom Fields [v1.0.3+]
 Starting from version 1.0.3, a new configuration parameter `mergeCustomFields` has been added.
 By default, all custom fields will be available as subfields under the `custom` field (e.g., `custom.field1`, `custom.field2`).
 If `mergeCustomFields` is set to `true`, custom fields will be available as main attributes (e.g., `field1`, `field2`).

+## Configuring queueCapacity and connPoolSize [v1.0.6+]
+Starting from version 1.0.6, the queueCapacity and connPoolSize parameters are exposed to allow for fine-tuning of the appender's performance, especially under high load conditions.
+These parameters help manage the flow of log data and the efficiency of network connections.

 ### TLS 1.2 Requirement